20LitersAdmin/filterbuildscheduler/README.md

   - List of high-participating builders (3+ builds, not leader)
   - List of leaders && participating

-10. /events/lead -- SHOW TECHNOLOGY
+5. inv/status - relies on finalized inventory.

+8. SAM3 min orders

 ## HMMM
-3. `weeks_to_out` and `per_technology` rely on lots of `.first`s which is an issue for items that `have_many` technologies
+1. `weeks_to_out` and `per_technology` rely on lots of `.first`s which is an issue for items that `have_many` technologies
-4. Overall, prediction of how many items can be made sux big ones
+2. Tech Status sux big ones and needs some work (the 4-level deep problem)
+3. EventsController::SubtractSubsets.subtract! only goes 1 level deep.

 ## Remind myself:
 1. production backup / development restore-from production